 - Perform the exercise in a slow and controlled manner.

-Before we deep dive into the best smith machine shoulder press alternatives.
-We must remember, a good smith press alternative will be able to satisfy the following criteria:
+Before we dive deep into the best Smith machine shoulder press alternatives, We must remember that a good Smith press alternative will be able to satisfy the following criteria:

-1. Activate the deltoid muscle groups which is trained in the smith overhead press
+- Activate the deltoid muscle groups trained in the Smith overhead press.

-3. Train the shoulder muscle through a longer range of motion
+- Train the shoulder muscle through a longer range of motion.

 1. Military Press AKA Overhead Press

-If you’re looking for a straightforward alternative to the smith shoulder press to add to your routine, the Overhead Press are a great staple exercise to get you started.
+If you’re seeking a straightforward alternative to the Smith shoulder press to add to your routine, then the overhead press is a great option.

 2. Arnold Shoulder Press

-Arnold Shoulder Press is an excellent shoulder exercise for muscle building.
-When it comes to the best compound shoulder exercises with the best range of motion for shoulder muscles, Arnold’s press stands out from the crowd.
+The Arnold Shoulder Press is an excellent shoulder exercise for muscle building.
+It stands out among the other compound shoulder exercises with the optimal range of motion for strengthening shoulder muscles.

 3. Cable Shoulder Press

-If cable setup is available, you should try cable shoulder press as an alternative to standing smith machine press to build size and strength.
+If a cable setup is available, you should try the cable shoulder press as an alternative to the standing Smith machine press to build size and strength.

-Even though you might not see many people using the cable machine for shoulder presses, it is a fantastic exercise to mix in your shoulder workout for extra variety.
+Even though you might not see many people using the cable machine for shoulder presses,ย mixing in your shoulder workout is a fantastic exercise for extra variety.

 Know More About: Best Cable Shoulder Workout & Exercises For 3D Deltoids